cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

     * The combined size of the app files, compiled droplet, and buildpack cache cannot total more than 4 GB of space during staging.

-For more information on cf size and time limitations when deploying an app, refer to the [App Upload Limitations](./deploy-app.html#app-upload-limits) section of Deploy an Application.

 ### <a id='detect'></a>Unable to Detect a Supported Application Type ###

 If Cloud Foundry cannot [identify an appropriate buildpack](../../buildpacks/detection.html)